- Practice Areas

 Time is a precious commodity when it comes to civil cases.
 The moment when your loved one dies is the moment the statute of limitations begins for your civil action.

-At Gomez Trial Attorneys, our Solana Beach wrongful death team can carefully review all evidence associated with your case.
+At Gomez Trial Attorneys, our Solana Beach personal injury lawyers can carefully review all evidence associated with your case.
 Preparing for firm negotiations and a possible trial takes time.
 Collecting police and medical reports, reviewing photos and videos, and interviewing witnesses are just a part of what we do.

 We understand that the financial stress you feel from the loss of income grows each passing day.
 The cost of a funeral alone can reach into the thousands of dollars—an expense that many people have not planned for.
 A phone call or knock at your door informing you of the death of your loved one changes your life.
 Processing the news, informing others, and planning a funeral or memorial service can be overwhelming.
 Learning your loved one’s death was most likely preventable is especially upsetting.